top of page

 THROWING HOWEVER

-"But Badger," I hear you say, reading this on your phone whilst, I dunno, sitting on a toilet or ignoring a teacher as they explain why your child shouldn't try to sell Four Loko on the playground, "I've barely read this post and still I don't quite know what assinine point you're trying to make."
+"But Badger," I hear you say, reading this on your phone whilst, I dunno, sitting on a toilet or ignoring a teacher as they explain why your child shouldn't try to sell Four Loko on the playground, "I've barely read this post and still I don't quite know what asinine point you're trying to make."

 Let me put it more succinctly: Don't be so serious.
 Don't emphasize the mess up or the easy-to-get-but-you-donked-it-anyway throw.
 Instead, accept it.
 Throw however.